-The following level of assurance are offered to subscribers in the form of end entity certificates issued by the QUCA.
-The Level of Assurance is in line with levels described in the Saudi National PKI Policy.
+The following levels of assurance are offered to subscribers in the form of end entity certificates issued by the QUCA.
+The Levels of Assurance is in line with levels described in the Saudi National PKI Policy.

-Assurance Level Description Low Assurance Certificates Apply to certificates issued to natural persons (Individuals) These certificates provide a low level of assurance to publicly available products and services.
-These certificates provide little confidence in the accuracy or legitimacy of the claimed identity.
-It requires a no or low level of binding between the claimed identity of the subject named in the certificate and the subscriber.
-It is intended mainly for email protection.
-Medium Assurance Certificates Apply to certificates issued to: Natural persons (Individuals), Legal persons (Organizations) The certificates issued at this level provide medium confidence in the accuracy or legitimacy of the claimed identity.
+Assurance Level Description Medium Assurance Certificates Apply to certificates issued to: Natural persons (Individuals), Legal persons (Organizations) The certificates issued at this level provide medium confidence in the accuracy or legitimacy of the claimed identity.
 It is intended to be used for documents/transactions with serious or substantial consequences to Relying Parties.
 Identity at this level is verified with authoritative sources.
 High Assurance Certificates Apply to certificates issued to: Natural persons (Individuals), Legal persons (Organizations) The certificates issued at this level provide high confidence in the accuracy or legitimacy of the claimed identity.
 It is intended to be used for documents/transactions with high value or high risk, that can have catastrophic consequences to Relying Parties.
 Identities at this level is verified with authoritative sources based on face-to-face or equivalent method.